Air Traffic Controller

 What experience and credentials are required to be an air traffic controller?

-Asked by Jameson11 about 11 years ago
+Asked by Jameson11 over 11 years ago

 Requirements have changed some since I signed on.
 For the absolute latest developments, I suggest doing a web search for air traffic controller education requirements.
 The last time I checked, applicants had to enroll in one of the education programs authorized by the FAA, pass a pre-employment aptitude test for the job and have either completed four years of college, have three years of work experience or a combination of both.
 It was also possible to get in with military experience.
 Once accepted into training, expect 12 weeks of intensive instruction at FAA’s Academy in Oklahoma City (a great town!).
 It’s a tough three months and about 50 percent of the trainees are washed out during this phase.
 Graduates are assigned to an air traffic control facility where they start off with more classroom time.
 Then it’s on to the control rooms for on-the-job training.
 From there, it can take between 18 months and three years to become a fully certified controller.
 If you are considering ATC as a career, those are the tangible requirements.
 After many years in the profession, I can tell you that the intangibles are at least as important.
 Maybe more so.
 ATC can be either the best or the worst job ever; depending on your attitude and expectations.
 Like a drug; it’ll take you high as the sky.
 Just be aware that what goes up must come down.
 Things can and will go wrong now and then.
 It happens to all of us but when it happens to controllers, it’s a hard landing.
 Cheers, Factor